 Now I just get help from house removals on my moving day.
 Making the move is exciting, so knowing some of the secrets to a successful move can help.
 We thought we’d take a look at some moving advice culled from some of our agents and clients over the years.

 Dedicate a space in the house for important papers and valuable items.
 There are items that you will need when you move.
 Everyone has different “must have” items, but we recommend you keep IDs, wallets, keys, documents about your home, garage door openers – anything you can imagine you might need and won’t want to dig through boxes trying to find – all of these items should be placed in a safe place in your home that you designate as a no go zone.
 Tell the movers to not move it, tell your family to not pack it, just pick a place and make it known that no matter what, the items there are not to be touched.
+Call in moving experts like the ones from Sunrise Moving to help you sort your stuff.
 A kitchen or bathroom drawer often makes a good storage spot.
 Just don’t forget to grab it all as you make your final walk through of the house and walk out the door.

 Keep things compartmentalized.
 Packing always starts the same.
 Careful labeling, specific items from specific rooms separated by box.
 Similar items packed together.
 As the time begins to approach, the packing begins to shift and before you know it, you have a box that contains a waffle iron, your underwear, a bottle of ketchup, and a few candles.
 Keeping order to the boxes and compartmentalizing your home as you pack will save you hours of digging through boxes later to find a spoon to stir your coffee with in the morning.